The 40 Most Beautiful Places in Spain You Must Visit According To Travel Bloggers

-Mojácar Pueblo and its surrounds is one of the most beautiful places I’ve visited in Spain.
+Mojácar Pueblo and its surroundings are one of the nicest places in Spain that I’ve visited.
 Tucked away in the Almeria province on the southern coast, the old town is one of Spain’s prettiest white villages.
 A cluster of whitewashed houses, tiled exteriors and bright pink bougainvillea clustered at the top of a hill.

-The old town is relatively small and easily explored in the course of a day .
+The old town is relatively small and easily explored in the course of the day.
 Make sure you visit the Moorish fountain, which has a plaque commemorating the peaceful handover of the town from the Moors to the Christians during the Spanish reconquest.

 How to get there: Fly to Almeria airport and it’s about a 1.5 hour drive from there.

 Never heard of Altea?
 Well, I had not heard of it before my visit either and then it became one of the most charming and cutest places I visited in Spain.